 They are mainly made of the same basic ingredients, with unsalted butter, sugar, flour, and an egg, but the method used to prepare them is not the same, which gives them different textures.

-- Butter: Use unsalted butter, it should have a softened texture, take it out of the fridge in advance or warm it up slightly in the microwave.
+- Butter: Opt for unsalted butter with a softened texture.
+You can achieve this by taking it out of the fridge in advance or gently warming it up in the microwave.

-- Sugar: Use finely powdered sugar, which you can also substitute with granulated sugar or wholemeal sugar.
+- Sugar: Use finely powdered sugar for the classic recipe.
+However, you can also substitute it with granulated sugar or wholemeal sugar depending on your preference.

-- Almond meal: Ground almonds or almond flour other nut powders such as hazelnuts or pistachios.
+- Almond Meal: Incorporate ground almonds or almond flour for a delightful nutty flavor.
+You can also experiment with other nut powders such as hazelnuts or pistachios for unique variations.

-- Salt: essential for the flavor, table salt or fleur de sel.
+- Salt: Don't forget the salt; it's essential for enhancing the overall flavor.
+You can use table salt or fleur de sel for a touch of sophistication.

 How to make Pâte Sucrée